 In this paper, we have described a novel approach for generating mosaics from images.
 Our scheme, named BIMOS, is based on a multi-threaded architecture which allows us to decouple the different parts of the algorithm, speeding up the mosaicing process.
-The topology of the environment is modeled by means of an undirected graph.
+The topology of the environment is modelled by means of an undirected graph.
 To find the overlapping pairs in an efficient way, this graph is created using a visual index of binary features, which is built online.
 We have validated our approach under different operating conditions, obtaining coherent mosaics in all cases.
 As a secondary contribution, the code of BIMOS has been made public to the community as a ROS node.

 As a future work, as said previously, we are interested in improving the blending component of the algorithm, since it is an external code and is the main bottleneck of our current solution.
-Finally, to further speed up the process, we plan to adopt a local optimization strategy instead of adjusting the whole graph during the global alignment process.
+To further speed up the process, we plan to adopt a local optimization strategy instead of adjusting the whole graph during the global alignment process.
+We are also considering to extend the approach to use other motion models and/or multiple camera configurations.
+Finally, BIMOS can be further improved by merging image information with navigation data obtained from other sensors.